The Resistance Cover Art

 “Can it be reversed?”

-Dr. Kapoor chose his words like a surgeon selecting instruments.
+Dr. Kapoor chose words like a surgeon selecting instruments.
 “Theoretically, yes.
 But integration rewires neural pathways at the cellular level.
 Simply removing the hardware won’t restore original consciousness.
-It would be like removing every road from a city…the buildings remain, but there’s no way to navigate between them.”
+It would be like removing every road from a city… the buildings remain, but there’s no way to navigate between them.”

 The silence that followed was deafening.